jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

 });
 ```

+### Notes
+- cannot load JS scripts in the HEAD if I want to manipulate the body - need to load the JS scripts after the HTML elements have been created

+- Using Chrome "Snippets"
+  - can create and test code directly on webpages using "snippets"
+  - go to: Dev Tools (F12) > Sources
+  - CTRL-SHIFT-P to open command window
+    - type "snippets"
+    - select "create new snippet"
+  - CTRL-Enter to execute snippet

 ## Elements
 - can access the attributes of an Element using:
   - `.getAttribute(name)` : returns value as string